alexmaco/rust-workshop/DAY_2.md

     - it represents a JSON object
     - `Value` is a regular enum, nothing special
     - has many convenience methods
-- it is useful for exploring or creating a json value programatically
+- it is useful for exploring or creating a json value programmatically
 - see the <https://docs.rs> page !

 ```rust